Happy National Oatmeal Cookie Day!

 I have so many oatmeal cookie recipes and more than one of them say they’re the best.
 So how could I pick the top 5?
 I went back and picked out the five recipes I use most often when people request oatmeal cookies.
-And just to make sure my top pick was still up to par, I made a batch this morning.
+And just to make sure my very top pick was still up to par, I made a batch this morning.

 One of my all-time favorites is adapted from Quaker’s Best.
 They don’t look like anything special, but they are delicious — light, buttery, fairly thick, only slightly chewy and with crispy edges.
 You can make them with or without raisins.
 Today I used Sun Maid assorted jumbo style and added toasted pecans.
 For the oats, I prefer using old fashioned but today I got stuck using “Quick” (not instant) and the cookies were still terrific…maybe even better than when I use the old fashioned type.

 Oh, one last note.
 Since I’m using my stand mixer these days, I started with cold butter and beat it with the paddle until creamy.
 Whenever I do that, I get cookies with very nicely rounded edges.

 The Best Oatmeal Raisin Cookies

 1 1/2 cups all-purpose flour (7 oz)

 1/2 to 1 teaspoon salt (reduce to ½ tsp. if using salted butter)